Windows 12 Release Date: Latest Status, Timeline & What’s Next

 Check out our Windows 11 Pro Download Guide to discover how to download, install, and activate your Windows 11 Pro today.

-When is Windows 12 Releasing?
+When is Windows 12 expected to be released?

-Is Windows 12 coming out in 2025?
+Why didn’t Windows 12 launch in 2025?

 Will Windows 12 be a free upgrade?